Anmol-Baranwal/DevtoGitHub/README.md

 - I've included [custom logic](https://github.com/Anmol-Baranwal/DevtoGitHub?tab=readme-ov-file#the-concept-of-excludetags-and-mustincludetags) based on tags to provide you with more flexibility in managing your reading list.
 - All articles and the reading list will be fetched regardless of the total number.
 - If you update an article on DEV, it will be automatically updated here the next time the workflow runs.
+- You can synchronize your reading list from DEV.
+For instance, if you remove any article from the reading list on DEV, then it will also be removed in the reading list in the readme.

 ---